 Ten units are required within the field of religious studies.
 Majors are required to take the following courses.
-With the permission of the department chair, certain courses outside the department may also count towards the major.
+With the permission of the department chair, certain courses outside the department may also count toward the major.

-1. Religion 200: Explaining Religion (ideally taken in the sophomore year).
+1. Religion 200, Explaining Religion (ideally taken in the sophomore year).

 5. Religious Studies 360: Majors Seminar (ideally taken in the spring semester of the junior year).

-To receive honors in religious studies, a student must satisfy the requirements for the major and, in addition, must meet the following two requirements: (1) a 3.5 cumulative GPA in the department and (2) a departmentally approved honors project taken as Religious Studies 498 and 499.
+Honors (498, 499) To receive honors in religious studies, a student must satisfy the requirements for the major and, in addition, must meet the following two requirements: (1) a 3.5 cumulative GPA in the department and (2) a departmentally approved honors project taken as Religious Studies 498 and 499.